Uber and Lyft Car Accident Lawyers Serving Louisville

 - If someone saw your accident, get the witness’ full name and contact information.

 - Take pictures of your accident.

 - Get the rideshare driver’s name, address, driver’s license number and insurance information.

 - Don’t discuss the accident with the rideshare driver or anyone else.

 - Have a doctor examine you as soon as possible, even if you feel fine.

 - Call a lawyer right away to learn more about your legal options.

 Get the Louisville law firm that gets results.
 Contact us

-Our law firm knows how to handle such complicated car accident claims.
+Our Uber accident attorney knows how to handle such complicated car accident claims.
 We won’t hesitate to demand access to evidence that could be critical to your rideshare accident claim.
 This includes the rideshare driver’s cellphone history at the time of the crash, whether the rideshare app was on at the time and dashcam footage (or traffic camera footage) if available.
 We leave no stone unturned in pursuit of the truth.